Manpreetkour95/Statistics_Project/README.md

 # Statistics_Project
+1.Statistical analysis and EDA using univariate, bi-variate and multivariate EDA techniques to get a data driven insights on recommending which teams they can approach which will be a deal win for them.
+Also as a data and statistics expert you have to develop a detailed performance report using this data.

-Hypothesis testing for  comparing the funds raised by companies across NY, SF and EU events
+2.Hypothesis testing for  comparing the funds raised by companies across NY, SF and EU events.